 Kanye West revealed in a recent interview a particularly interesting soundbite regarding the future of his Yeezy sneaker production, saying that within the next two years, “We’re gonna’ bring them back to the States.”
 Could Yeezys really be made in America in just two years time?
 FDRA's Matt Priest has tracked West’s movements in the footwear industry and as a personality, and even owns a few pairs of Yeezys himself.
 Read on to find out what Priest thinks is possible, the challenges faced, and if bringing footwear production back to America is really as good as it sounds.

-Tour KEEN's Innovative Portland Factory With Shoe-In:
+Tour KEEN's Innovative Portland Factory With Shoe-In

-Shoe-in published three special episodes on what U.S. footwear manufacturing looks like in the 21st century from the floor of KEEN's footwear factory in Portland, OR.
+Shoe-in Show published three special episodes on what U.S. footwear manufacturing looks like in the 21st century from the floor of KEEN's footwear factory in Portland, OR.
 This series features a step-by-step audio tour of the factory in action and an interview with the plant manager and workers about domestic production challenges and opportunities.
 Click here to listen to our factory tour and discussions!

 CEO of Lee & Barrett on Hand Crafted American Shoes:

 There’s a quiet shoe making revolution taking place in NYC and its lead revolutionary, Brandon Cohn.
 Brandon, CEO of Lee & Barrett, joins Shoe-In to share Lee & Barrett dynamic story and explain why he sees the dawn of a new footwear Americana.
 Click here to listen to our discussion on how made in America means greater speed and style.

 Join the Working Group

 FDRA has established a domestic footwear producer working group

 The working group is open to any U.S. footwear manufacturer, allowing them to join in conference calls to discuss issues important to the industry.
 If you are a domestic footwear producer and want to get involved, email FDRA for more information.